USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 [**https://github.com/USEPA/CMAQ/tree/5.2/POST/combine**](https://github.com/USEPA/CMAQ/tree/5.2/POST/combine).

 After installing the model data in the AMET directories, configure the $AMETBASE/scripts\_db/aqProject.csh script.
-The aqProject.csh script does two things:
+The aqProject.csh script does several things:

-* Creates a project table in the AMET database.
+* Creates a project table in the AMET database (if requested).
 It will also create the database if it does not already exist.
-* Populates that project table with model and observational data.
+* Creates, writes and runs site compare run scripts for each requested network.
+This step is required regardless of whether or not you plan to you the MySQL database.
-* If the AMET\_DB flag is set to F, these steps are ignored.
+* Populates that database with the model and observational data from the site compare scripts.
+This step can also be skipped if you do not plan on using the database.

 The configuration options for the aqProject.csh script are documented in the script and briefly described below.
 Upon execution, the script calls several R scripts to run the Fortran program `Site Compare` and then populates the AMET database (assumed AMET\_DB = T) with